National Savings and Investments (NS&I) Premium Bonds, Saving & ISA

 Before we delve into this topic further, let’s take a look at what is National Savings and Investment bond.

-As already mentioned NS&I is a Government agency that offers a wide range of investment and saving products to the public.
+As already mentioned National savings and Investments (NS&I) is a Government agency that offers a wide range of investment and saving products to the public.
 This body often changes its products.
 At this given point in time, you can get these following products:

 - Income Bonds: As the name itself suggests, NS&I Income bonds pay a monthly income to the savers.
 These income bonds can be easily opened with a minimum amount of £500 and the maximum investment amount of up to £1 million.
 For making the investment, it is important to attain the age of 16.